ryoshu404/ryoshu404/README.md

 - **IOC Correlation Service** - A threat intel pipeline in Go that ingests, normalizes, and queries indicators of compromise across public feeds
 - **Swift ESF Telemetry Tool** - Real-time kernel event streaming companion to macollect using Apple's Endpoint Security Framework
+- **statica-rs** - A zero-dependency Rust port of Statica.
+Identical functionality as a single compiled binary - no Python runtime required, drop-in deployment for isolated analysis environments.

 ---